Project Management · Melbourne

 Exactly what you get

 A project system that answers the real question, on track and profitable, by tying tasks to budget burn, readiness, and sign-offs in one view.
 For events, it shows a function's readiness across run sheet, vendors, and staffing.
-It pulls staffing from your HR (Human Resources) software, reconciles budgets and deposits to your accounting software, ties function dates to your booking and scheduling software, and feeds project margin into your business intelligence dashboards so delivery and money finally live together.
+It pulls staffing from your HR (Human Resources) software, reconciles budgets and deposits to your accounting software, ties function dates to your booking and scheduling software, and feeds project margin into your business intelligence (BI) dashboards so delivery and money finally live together.

 How to choose a developer in Melbourne